 Alternatively, you can skip this step and make broccoli rice microwave style by placing your low carb grains in a large microwave-safe bowl.
 Place a paper towel over the top and microwave using 30 second intervals, until your rice is as soft as you’d like.

 Riced Broccoli Variations

 Think of any rice recipe you love, and image it with riced broccoli instead.
-Let your creativity soar with your low carb shopping list items!
+Let your creativity soar with your keto foods list!
 Here are some broccoli rice recipe ideas that come to mind:

 - Combination fried rice

 I know it’s tempting to use the microwave to reheat this rice substitute, but it’ll taste significantly better if you heat it up in a pan with a little oil or butter.
 Repeat the last three instructions in the broccoli rice paleo recipe below, and you’ll be good to go!